Installing ZendPHP on Alpine Linux

 where {USERNAME} is the username or Order ID provided by Zend, and {PASSWORD} is the corresponding password.

-Alternately, you can provide the --account and --password options when calling zendphpctl repo install to set it all up at once.
+Alternatively, provide the --account and --password options when calling zendphpctl repo install to set it all up at once.

-Installing PHP binaries
+Install PHP binaries

-After setting up your repository and updating the packages, you can now install ZendPHP.
 In the examples below, {VERSION} is the PHP minor version (for example, '8.1' or '7.4') you want to install, without the '.' separator (for example, 81, 74).

-1. Install the PHP packages:
+1. Install the PHP packages by running the following command:

 apk add php{VERSION}zend

 This installs a number of common modules and the CLI binary for the specified version.
-If you want to search for additional available packages, use apk search php{VERSION}zend.

-We recommend also installing one of the following packages:
+2. Install one of the following packages:

 • php{VERSION}zend-apache2 for mod_apache bindings